System brings blizzards, threat of tornadoes to Midwest

 "That that just kind of again speaks to how strong the system is, where you're going to get a lot of snow on the cold side, and severe thunderstorms in the warm part of the storm," Beitlich said.

 In South Dakota, where a blizzard warning covered much of the state, authorities issued no-travel advisories for many highways and closed much of Interstate 90 in the western half of the state.
 Gov. Dennis Daugaard closed state government offices in 32 counties ahead the approaching blizzard.
-Dozens of school districts canceled classes ahead of snow accumulation expected to reach 12 to 16 inches.
+Dozens of school districts canceled classes ahead of snow accumulation expected to reach as much as 18 inches in some areas.
 Rapid City had already received 5.5 inches by 10 a.m.

 Dangerous fire weather conditions in Oklahoma contributed to wildfires that forced hundreds of people to evacuate their homes near Woodward, about 125 miles (200 kilometers) northeast of Oklahoma City.
 Emergency crews in western Texas were also battling wildfires amid forecasts of extreme fire danger.